Add type definitions for work items to a process template

 You specify the type definitions for a process template for several work items as a task within the WorkItemTracking plug-in.
 This task is required because work item types support tracking and reporting work.
 You specify each type definition file to upload within the taskXml element.
 The plug-ins for test management, reports, and the portal depend on the successful upload of the definitions for WITs.

 The default process templates define several WITs.
 The types and the fields that are defined within them are referenced in the definitions of categories, work item queries, and reports.
 Therefore, the task to upload the WIT definitions must successfully complete before the tasks to upload categories, work item queries, and reports.

 Also, the task to upload the definition files for link types must precede the task to upload the type definitions for WITs.
 For more information, see Define dependencies for task groups and tasks.

-After a team project is created using the process template, you can add, remove, rename, and change the definitions of WITs by using the witadmin command-line tool.
+After a project is created using the process template, you can add, remove, rename, and change the definitions of WITs by using the witadmin command-line tool.
 For more information, see Import, export, and manage work item types.

 Define a WIT

 Each WIT definition must be specified in its own file in the WITD container element.
 Each definition must also conform to the schema definition for work item types.

 The following example shows the high-level syntax structure that defines a work item type.